|Formerly known as||Harrison Gents Beginning to 1992 and Insane Harrison Gents 1992-1995|

 The Harrison Gents would soon gain more popularity because of their ruthless ways and making the newspaper.
 On June 24, 1969 several members of the Harrison Gents paid a visit to the Lathrop Projects on Clybourn Ave to start problems with the Young Lords that were living there.
 The exact address this was happening was at 2852 Clybourn Ave which is near the intersection of Clybourn and George in the North Center neighborhood.
 The Young Lords were an activist group by 1969 and were no longer all about the gang banging but the Harrison Gents had ticked them off and got them to fight.
 The fight was nasty and heated and the Gents were likely getting the better of the Young Lords because when the police arrived and tried to stop it a few officers were accidentally struck by HGs that had tunnel vision in bashing anyone in sight.
 The Gents tried to play nice and help the officers after hitting them but the cops still turned around and arrested them.

 By the year 1992 the United Latino Organization alliance was broken up as Spanish Cobras and Latin Disciples (Maniac Latin Disciples) went to war.
-There were now three alliances that Latin Folks gangs had to choose from; the “Maniacs” with the Maniac Latin Disciples, the “Insanes” with the Spanish Cobras, or the “Almighties” with the Imperial Gangsters.
+There were now three alliances that Latin Folks gangs had to choose from up north; the “Maniacs” with the Maniac Latin Disciples, the “Insanes” with the Spanish Cobras, or the “Almighties” with the Imperial Gangsters and Latin Eagles.
 The Gents chose to align with the Spanish Cobras and they became the “Insane Harrison Gents.”
-It was about this time that the Gents settled in the suburbs or Kankakee and Cicero at 25th and Central Avenue.
+It was about this time that the Gents settled in the suburbs of Kankakee and Cicero at 25th and Central Avenue.